JasonArmitage-res/jasonarmitage.github.io/_projects/priority_map.md

     Performance of transformer-based systems on the Touchdown task for VLN.
 </div>

-Please use <a href="https://github.com/JasonArmitage-res/PM-VLN">our code</a> and add a citation if you find it interesting:
+Please use <a href="https://github.com/JasonArmitage-res/PM-VLN">our code</a> and <a href="https://zenodo.org/record/6891965#.YtwoS3ZBxD8">data</a> - and add a citation if you find it interesting:

 Armitage, Jason, Leonardo Impett, and Rico Sennrich.
 "A Priority Map for Vision-and-Language Navigation with Trajectory Plans and Feature-Location Cues." arXiv preprint arXiv:2207.11717 (2022).
 Link: <a href="https://arxiv.org/abs/2207.11717">https://arxiv.org/abs/2207.11717</a>